Getting to Know Your Legislators

 Taking the time to learn about your legislators is an invaluable asset to your advocacy efforts at any level of government.
 Legislators’ personal history informs their public policy decisions and provides information that you can use to make connections with them.
 Biography and background information about your legislators is available from a variety of sources.

 A Google or Google News search can reveal additional information about your legislator’s activity in Congress or the community, or about previous public offices they have held.
 You can also do searches for your legislators’ names and key issues or topics.
-And don’t forget the local media – local newspapers and websites are a great place to find coverage of activities your elected officials have attended or are holding, or to find material such as op-eds or letters to the editor that they may have contributed.
+And don’t forget the local media–local newspapers and websites are a great place to find coverage of activities your elected officials have attended or are holding, or to find material such as op-eds or letters to the editor written by them.

 The Alliance’s advocacy tools include a complete federal legislator search.
 Use your zip code to identify your federal and state legislators, and office and contact information for your federal legislators’ Washington, DC and local offices.
 You will also find basic bio information, key staff names and committee assignments.